Mulholland Drive poster

 The First Threshold at 35 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This illustrates the protagonist's commitment to Betty actively commits to solving Rita's mystery, choosing to investigate the name "Diane Selwyn" from Rita's purse.
 This choice launches them into the detective narrative of Act 2., moving from reaction to action.

 The Collapse moment at 112 minutes (76% through) represents the emotional nadir.
 Here, Betty opens the blue box and vanishes.
 The entire dream reality collapses.
-Whiff of death: the dream-self (Betty) dies, and we awaken into the "real" world where Diane Selwyn is the failed actress and Rita is Camilla Rhodes, the successful star., reveals the protagonist at their lowest point.
+Whiff of death: the dream-self (Betty) dies, and we awaken into the "real" world where Diane Selwyn is the failed actress and Rita is Camilla Rhodes, the successful star., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 120 minutes initiates the final act resolution at 81% of the runtime.
 At Camilla's engagement party at Adam's house, Diane suffers ultimate humiliation and betrayal.
 The realization that Camilla/Adam are together crystalizes her resolve.
 She has already hired the hitman (blue key = confirmation of death).
 Synthesis of jealousy and murder., demonstrating the transformation achieved throughout the journey.